 A diseased Plum Tree can result in reduced or unusable fruit yields.
 At worst, it may mean your fruit tree does not survive.
 Here’s the most common diseases that affect plum trees, and what you should look out for to identify them.

 Silver leaf disease is an unusual, but very serious infection of fruit trees.
 It most commonly affects plum trees but also affects apples, cherries, and some shrubs.
 Affected trees suffer from silvery leaves, with damage localised to specific areas of the tree rather than an all over silvering which can happen due to environmental stress factors.
+Fungal infestations may also appear in these areas.
+The fungus has a distinctive white wooly texture on the upper arease, with purple colouring towards the bottom.
 Avoiding winter pruning is key to prevention.
 To treat, prune away all affected branches.

 Bacterial canker is another serious disease of plum trees and other trees from the prunus family.
 In spring and early summer, a diseased tree will develop oozing patches of bark which may be dead and sunken in appearance.
 In summer, small holes appear in the plum tree leaves.
-They give rise to the other name the disease is known by, shothole.
+They give rise to an additional infection, shothole, also known as Coryneum Blight which is caused by a fungal spores.
 Branches can quickly die of bacterial canker.
 Avoiding winter pruning helps avoid canker infection.
 To treat, remove infected branches as quickly as possible and burn them to avoid reinfection.

 This is easily identified by the growth of hollow fruit which will also be discoloured.
 This disease will return every year if left untreated and will grossly affect your fruit production.
 You can treat this disease using an appropriate fungicide spray.
 Always be sure to follow the instructions.